 Why does the City Council already have a Wheat-and-Wheat-Byproducts Bunker built?
 Prophecy.

 Episode 15, "Street Cleaning Day", Cecil lists off the things NVCR thinks are happening outside their protected bunker:

 "Screaming, a slow movement downwards, the crunch of items made of wood and items not made of wood.
 A quick movement upwards.
 Char.
 A smell of rotting seaweed, or a poisoned ocean.
 The song "La Bamba", only faster."

-In Episode 31, the president of Night Vale Community College turns out to be a river-smooth stone in her attitude to the controversial miniseries - because she is actually, literally a rock.
+The president of Night Vale Community College turns out to be a river-smooth stone in her attitude to the controversial miniseries - because she is actually, literally a rock.
 When approached for comment on a recent news development, she writes "no comment" (as she is a rock and cannot speak) and subsequently draws an insulting caricature of Cecil.
 His feelings are understandably hurt.

 "I don't know how it got here, but then, I don't know how I got here.
 Causation is difficult and confusing."

 The mental image of Carlos gesturing with a spatula while in the process of science (and cooking, obviously).